 Video offers an opportunity to make a connection that simply cannot be achieved through the written word.
 An introductory video or motivational speech will allow would-be clients to get a sense of your energy and personality.
 A testimonial video from a satisfied client provides valuable and relatable social proof.
 All accounts of online trends point toward the rising popularity of video, and in an industry as intimate as coaching, it’s an important tool worth utilizing.

 The ultimate role of a well-crafted landing page is to obtain a conversion, such as a purchase, a download, a consultation booking, or an e-newsletter sign-up.
 While the entirety of the page should work towards soliciting this action, it’s a must to include a strong, direct call to action.

 The call to action should be simple and persuasive and should emphasize benefits over features.
 You may wish to include words such as ‘free’, ‘download’, ‘new’, or ‘now’.
 Getting started should be as simple as clicking a button, which should stand out like a lighthouse leading all ships into the safe harbour of your services.
 The first call to action should occur ‘above the fold’ (no scrolling necessary).

 Clutter and distractions should be minimized, and there should be no barriers complicating the opt-in process.
 Avoid cumbersome and unnecessary steps in the sign-up or consultation-booking process.

 Building the right landing page is one part art and one part science.
 Your pitch should be informed by a thorough understanding of both your client and your own service offerings.
 The information must be presented with a clean, crisp landing page that utilizes best practices for design and communications.

-This is why each Peak Ed project begins with an in-depth discovery session, and concludes with a well-designed website that is on brand and on strategy.
+This is why each Peak Ed Designs project begins with an in-depth discovery session and concludes with a well-designed website that is on brand and on strategy.

-Build a bond and convert potential customers with a well designed landing page.
+Build trust and convert potential customers with a well-designed landing page.